-Overdrafts Fees

-- Community banks are bound by law to disclose fees in a manner dictated by statute and regulations; to now call those disclosures, "illegal" or "surprising" is troubling. - ICBA has cited survey data from consumers that indicates an intentional decision for consumers' use of overdraft services and demonstrates an aversion to regulatory restrictions that would curtail overdraft programs. - We will continue to push back and will respond to the rulemaking.
-We will also continue to try engaging the Bureau to educate them on the practical uses of overdraft services and continue educating underscoring that customers leverage these services as part of their normal financial planning activities.

-Represented Item Fee
+- Overdrafts & NSF Fees - Community banks are bound by law to disclose fees in a manner dictated by statute and regulations; to now call those disclosures, "illegal" or "surprising" is troubling. - ICBA has cited survey data from consumers that indicates an intentional decision for consumers' use of overdraft services and demonstrates an aversion to regulatory restrictions that would curtail overdraft programs. - We will continue to push back and will respond to the rulemaking.
+We will also continue to try engaging the Bureau to educate them on the practical uses of overdraft services and continue educating underscoring that customers leverage these services as part of their normal financial planning activities. - Represented Item Fee - ICBA and leadership bankers met with key senior personnel at the FDIC, OCC, and FRB.
+Our meetings focused on the lack of readiness of core service providers, the structural and operational obstacles associated with accurately identifying and stopping fees from being assessed, the abruptness of the policy change on a practice that has existed for years, and the policy implications the position will have on consumers.

-- ICBA and its members are troubled by UDAP threats, look-back requirements, and restitution on practices previously examined and without prior scrutiny, criticism, warnings, or findings. - ICBA and leadership bankers have met with key senior personnel at the FDIC, OCC, and FRB.
-Our meetings focused on the lack of readiness of core service providers, the structural and operational obstacles associated with accurately identifying and stopping fees from being assessed, the abruptness of the policy change on a practice that has existed for years, and the policy implications the position will have on consumers. - We urged each agency to: - Refrain from levying any retroactive action. - Allow reasonable time for community banks to update disclosures and practices to allow them the opportunity to adhere to the guidance. - Allow banks the time needed to work with core service providers (or in house) to develop a system to identify and reject represented items. - Issue no findings, including UDAP violations, while banks update their disclosures and practices. - Refrain from issuing corrective actions or any other regulatory findings for at least one year. - Provide supervised institutions with the specific language the agencies deem is missing from disclosures. - Allow notice mechanisms that banks use to keep customers aware of their account status to automatically eliminate the threat of a UDAP violation.
+- We urged each agency to: - Refrain from levying any retroactive action. - Allow reasonable time for community banks to update disclosures and practices to allow them the opportunity to adhere to the guidance. - Allow banks the time needed to work with core service providers (or in house) to develop a system to identify and reject represented items. - Issue no findings, including UDAP violations, while banks update their disclosures and practices. - Refrain from issuing corrective actions or any other regulatory findings for at least one year. - Provide supervised institutions with the specific language the agencies deem is missing from disclosures. - Allow notice mechanisms that banks use to keep customers aware of their account status to automatically eliminate the threat of a UDAP violation.